 Here are some tradelines you’d probably want to stay away from:

 - Seasoned primary tradelines.
 These simply do not exist (without fraud).
 Piggybacking authorized users works because of laws (ECOA).
 Having a seasoned primary tradeline would exist only if a law was broken (FCRA).

 - Business tradelines.
 Business tradelines exist, if you establish a business, establish banking relationships, establish a Dun and Bradstreet credit report and establish a line of credit under the business’s name and EIN which reports to the Dun and Bradstreet credit report.
 They do NOT exist as an account you can buy, like tradelines for sale on the consumer side.

 - Any tradeline on a CPN.
 So-called credit profile numbers are fraudulent secondary social security numbers.
-Typically, these are referred to as “synthetic identity fraud.”
-As such, any tradeline on it is associated with the fraud.
+Because CPNs are a form of “synthetic identity fraud, any tradeline on it is associated with the fraud.

-Tradelines are accounts in your credit report, with many different types.
-Piggybacking credit is the addition of authorized user tradelines to improve credit scores.
-Fictitious and fraudulent tradelines are easy to spot and you should stay away from them.
+In conclusion, tradelines are accounts in your credit report, with many different types.
+Further, piggybacking credit is the addition of authorized user tradelines.
+In the right circumstances, the greatly improves credit scores.
+Finally, fictitious and fraudulent tradelines are easy to spot and you should stay away from them.